cigmaian/Admin-Dashboard/README.md

 ## Knowledge gained

--Better understanding of the grid
+- Better understanding of the grid